Click here to increase size

 The Museum of Thermae preserves the remains of a swimming pool surrounded by arcades, decorated luxuriously with rich marbles and sculptures.
 In the cabinets, we can see reproductions of some of the accessories Romans used in the thermae: wooden clogs to avoid burning their feet in hot rooms, towels, sponges, hygiene sticks for ears or strigilis for rubbing skin.
 We can also see the recreation of latrines, which had a capacity for 29 people in the I century BC.

-Near these two Roman museums, at the end of Mayor Street, we can enjoy one of the best examples of Mudejar style in the city: the Church of Magdalene.
+Near these two Roman museums, at the end of Mayor Street, we can enjoy with the audioguide one of the best examples of Mudejar style in the city: the Church of Magdalene.
 Its magnificent brick tower decorated with glazed tiles, and very similar to the Towers of Saint Martin and El Salvador in Teruel, stands out in the exterior.

 GOYA: MUSEUM OF CAMÓN AZNAR (PAINTING AND ENGRAVING ROOMS) AND MUSEUM OF ZARAGOZA (GOYA ROOMS)